01

 Invernomuto, besides all the semi-academic, semi-real, semi-conceptual premises that have defined our research over the years, was essentially about an alchemical process.
 Alchemical in the sense of transforming something apparently extremely poor into something unexpectedly rich.
 Rich as in layered, multi-dimensional, and rampant.

-Wandering through our own landscape with revitalized eyes, well-tuned ears, and equipped with yet unknown senses, always evoked in us the practice of rhabdomancy.
+Wandering in our own landscape with revitalized eyes, well-tuned ears, and equipped with yet unknown senses, always evoked in us the practice of rhabdomancy.

-In this vein we embarked to Pietra Perduca to explore a little tank excavated in the rock of a mountain where water, so they say, never turns into ice and never evaporates.
+In this vein, we embarked to Pietra Parcellara to explore a little tank excavated in the rock of a mountain where water, so they say, never turns into ice and never evaporates.
 It is, as we have been told, the home of a colony of tritons, loved and venerated by the locals.

 These two formations were born as large submarine landslides.
 Blocks of oceanic crust precipitated from the Bracco-Levanto ophiolite, dragging along the sandy and clayey sediments that had been deposited on the ocean floor.
 To understand the scale of these events, imagine the size of Pietra Parcellara – roughly 800 by 200 by 200 meters, exactly the same height of Dubai’s Burj Khalifa – and picture it silently sliding towards the depths of the ocean, surrounded by a huge cloud of sediments.